Yabgu/cage/README.md

 <kbd>Alt</kbd>+<kbd>Esc</kbd> to quit.
 For more configuration options, see
 [Configuration](https://github.com/cage-kiosk/cage/wiki/Configuration).

+You can request a custom output size when starting Cage using the new `--size=WIDTHxHEIGHT` (or `-S WIDTHxHEIGHT`) option.
+Note that not all backends support custom modes — nested Wayland/X11 outputs tend to accept them while hardware DRM/KMS outputs may not.

 Cage is based on the annotated source of tinywl and rootston.

 ## Bugs